 In late fall, the annual Banff Centre Mountain Film and Book Festival exhibits work created by photographers, authors, filmmakers, and adventurers from all around the world.
 This festival is held in the Banff Centre for Arts and Creativity, a beautiful venue located just 5 minutes from downtown.

 2. Admire Banff From Banff Gondola

 Banff Gondola has become one of the most popular things to do in Banff.
 The gondola takes you up to the top of Sulphur Mountain, offering one of the most unique perspectives of the town against the backdrop of the most incredible mountains.

 Once you reach the top of Sulphur Mountain, you can continue to explore further.
 There’s a panoramic observation deck, plus restaurants where you can enjoy a meal with a view.
 If you’re feeling active, you can also wander along the boardwalk to the summit of Sulphur Mountain.

 The Banff Gondola is a short drive from the centre of town near the Banff hot springs or you can hop on the Roam Transit Route 1.
-Tickets to the Banff Gondola are a little pricey at CAD $60 per adult and $30 per child, but it’s an incredible experience worth the money.
+Tickets to the Banff Gondola are a little pricey, starting at CAD $60 per adult and $39 per child, but it’s an incredible experience worth the money.
 Just make sure you plan a visit on a clear day.

 The Banff Upper Hot Springs were once considered an important healing place for First Nations people.
 Since the 1900s, they have been home to a public bathhouse and have grown to become one of the major Banff tourist attractions.
 Sitting at 1585m below Sulphur Mountain, the natural hot springs have a constant temperature between 37°C and 40°C.